 Julie McCabe, Executive Director (Julie@pennypackfarm.org)

 Julie first connected with PFEC as a CSA farm member 2008 in a search to find local food in the suburbs of Philadelphia, and was thrilled to find the agricultural gem of Pennypack Farm.
-She continued to stay involved through the years in various committees and joined the Board of Directors in 2012, and became Executive Director in 2016.
-She has a B.S. in Communications and Marketing and a Masters in Community and Regional Planning from Temple University, with a concentration in Food Systems Planning.
+She joined the staff as Executive Director in 2016.
+She has a Masters in Community and Regional Planning from Temple University, with a concentration in Food Systems Planning.
 Prior to her role at PFEC, she fulfilled her passion to fight hunger at Manna on Main Street, a soup kitchen and food pantry in Lansdale, using her connections to bring more fresh veggies to our low income neighbors.
-She is happy to bring all of those experiences and skills together to lead such a wonderful non-profit organization and an amazing staff.
+She brings all of those experiences and skills together to lead a this non-profit organization and amazing staff.
 Julie and her family love that first bite of a freshly picked strawberry in the beginning of the summer farm season.